 synchronously store your data across multiple facilities before returning

 SUCCESS.
-Once stored, Amazon S3 maintains the durability of your objects by
+Once the objects are stored, Amazon S3 maintains their durability by

 quickly detecting and repairing any lost redundancy.

 Amazon S3 also regularly verifies the integrity of data stored using checksums.
 If Amazon S3 detects data corruption, it is repaired using redundant data.
 In addition, Amazon S3 calculates checksums on all network traffic to detect corruption of data packets when storing or retrieving data.